 - The parents’ relative income and ability to pay, and

 - Any special needs of the child or children.2

-To help you better under Nevada’s laws on child support, our Las Vegas family law attorneys will answer the following top 14 questions:
+To help you better under Nevada’s child support laws, our Las Vegas family law attorneys will answer the following top 14 questions:

 - 1. Who is entitled to child support payments in Nevada?

 - 2. Can parents get child support if they were not married?

 - 3. How does a court determine child support?

 - 4. Is there a minimum amount of child support in Nevada?